oyvindstegard/make-test-java-modules/README.md

 Java module system and how to get it working in conjunction with unit tests and source code building in general.

+I do not recommend using GNU Make to build Java projects in general.
+However, it is blazingly fast once it works, compared to Maven or other tools :).

 ## Running

-Use `make` to download jar dependencies and compile the sources.
+Download jar dependencies and compile the sources:

-Use `make test` to launch unit tests.
+        make

+Launch unit tests:

+        make test

 It launches JUnit 5 with Java 9+ module selection, rather than old style class path scanning.